evagancheva/Raster-Graphic/README.md

-Raster Graphics Console Editor
+# Raster Graphics Console Editor

-Overview:
+## Overview
 This project is a console-based raster graphics editor for my OOP course.
 It allows users to work with different image files, start sessions, apply various transformations to images, and save the results.

-Supported File Formats:
+## Supported File Formats
-PPM (Portable Pixmap)
+- PPM (Portable Pixmap)
-PGM (Portable Graymap)
+- PGM (Portable Graymap)
-PBM (Portable Bitmap)
+- PBM (Portable Bitmap)

-Feature:
-            load <filename1> <filename2>...----> create new Session
-            add <filename> ----> adds image to current session session info ----> gives information on current session switch <id> ----> switches to another session save ----> saves changes in the file save as <filename> ----> saves changes in new file save all  ----> saves changes from all sessions monochrome ----> does monochrome on current session of images grayscale ----> does grayscale on current session of images negative ----> does negative on current session of images rotate left ----> rotates left all images on current session rotate right ----> rotates right all images on current session undo ----> undoes last change on current session colage <direction(horizontal/vertical)> <filename1> <filename2> <outfileName> ----> make colage of two pictures exit ----> end program
+## Features
+- `load <filename1> <filename2>...`
+  Creates a new session.

+- `add <filename>`
+  Adds an image to the current session.

+- `session info`
+  Provides information on the current session.

+- `switch <id>`
+  Switches to another session.

+- `save`
+  Saves changes to the file.

+- `save as <filename>`
+  Saves changes to a new file.

+- `save all`
+  Saves changes from all sessions.

+- `monochrome`
+  Applies monochrome effect to all images in the current session.

+- `grayscale`
+  Applies grayscale effect to all images in the current session.

+- `negative`
+  Applies negative effect to all images in the current session.

+- `rotate left`
+  Rotates all images in the current session to the left.

+- `rotate right`
+  Rotates all images in the current session to the right.

+- `undo`
+  Undoes the last change in the current session.

+- `collage <direction(horizontal/vertical)> <filename1> <filename2> <outfileName>`
+  Creates a collage of two images.

+- `exit`
+  Ends the program.